SilverFlin/Portfolio/src/content/articles/Three-Building-Blocks-for-IT-Students.md

 imageName: building-blocks.jpg
 ---

 I started my career knowing nothing about programming.
 I did have a passion for mathematics, and spending time around the computer was my day-to-day routine.
 Luckily, a friend of mine was working at the time in the IT industry.
-I approached him seeking direction, and it was one of the best decisions that I made.
+I approached him seeking direction, and it was one of the best decisions that I haver ever made.

 While the mentoring was helpful, it was surely not enough, but the direction sent me through a journey of discovery to create a solid base upon which I will be building throughout my career, which I will give to you now.